Harar: Houses

 Known as gey gar ("city house", plural: gey garach), Harari houses form a distinct archetype that differs from other Muslim regions and from other parts of Ethiopia.
+The unmistakable layout of Harari houses dates back to 1754 under the reign Emīr Yūsuf Abūbakar.
 The traditional Harari house design is still widely in use today, with only minor changes, and Hararis who have moved to other cities try to adhere to a similar style.
 Hararis take great pride in their houses, and they form an important part of Harari culture.

 A walled compound (abāt) consists of several residences, which share the same walls but are not interconnected.
 They are arranged around a courtyard, with most of the windows facing the courtyard instead of the street.
 Doors to individual residences almost always point east or west; north- or south-facing doors are rare.
 According to Kabir Abdulmuheimen Abdulnassir, farmers and merchants often have east-facing doors so that they can rise early for work.
 The several families who live in the same compound share one or two kitchens, which are disconnected from the residences.
 The walls that surround the compounds are joined so that they are basically continuous.
 The outer gate facing the street is usually wooden but sometimes iron, and they are either painted or whitewashed.
 The walls form an architrave around them.

 Sometimes several compounds are joined into a "block" of compounds, all surrounded by the same wall and then having their own walls around them.
 These "blocks" are set up so that a visitor passes the first compound before reaching the second, etc.

 Building materials are local stone, while a mixture of pounded stones and clay are used as both mortar and plaster to cover the walls before they are whitewashed.
 This is the case in newer houses as well as older ones.